 It has been a while since my trip to Thailand, and I haven’t forgotten all the delicious food I ate.
-I have been quietly working away on a suite of Thai inspired dishes, including Pad Thai and this FODMAP-friendly Thai green curry.
+I have been quietly working away on a suite of Thai inspired dishes, including Pad Thai, Red Thai curry and this FODMAP-friendly Thai green curry.
 I say inspired, because although I have tried to keep them as authentic as possible, garlic, onion and shrimp paste are mainstays of Thai cuisine.
 As a fructan adverse vegetarian, this is naturally a bit of a barrier.

 Each recipe has been researched and aims to stay as true to the original as possible.
 I will include links to authentic Thai versions of each dish and Thai recipe developers.
 My only wish in tweaking recipes from other cultures is to allow people with digestive constraints to experience the dish without feeling sick.
 I am obviously no expert in Thai cuisine, just a lifelong devotee.

 This Thai green curry is vegan, making it a great low FODMAP vegan dinner option.
 It is made without shallots, onion or garlic to keep the FODMAP content down.
 Spring onion greens and optional garlic chives (which are low FODMAP) replace the flavour of onion and garlic.

 The paste uses a combination of Thai aromats and is finished with coconut milk, cubed tofu and some vegetables for a filling and delicious low FODMAP dinner.